cakravue/sikhliterature/web/docs/panth-prakash/volume-1/episode-13.md

 tenth Patshah[^1] grew.
 The hill chiefs, the rajas of the Shivalik states around Anandpur, carried tales against him, and a spark went out from it and spread into a blaze.
-The qazis (judges of Islamic law) and the Mughals schooled the Turks and made them forget the undertakings Babur had given.[^2] *When did Hindus ever give Hind away?
+The qazis (judges of Islamic law) and the Mughals schooled the Turks and made them forget the undertakings Babur had given.[^2] *When did the Hindus ever give Hind away?
 Our own prophets gave it to us.* So they made the thing up out of their own mouths.

 **[3]** Guru Gobind Singh heard it, and anger rose in him, and he made the Panth to destroy the